-While no studies have been conducted on sex work in UAE, interviews with key informants from Dubai Police and other national institutions and UN in the context of this GARP report confirm that sex work is present in UAE.
-The demand for sex work may be driven by UAE's vibrant economy, open borders and tourism.
-Reportedly, the large majority of sex workers are foreign women, especially catering to the needs of foreign men, including expatriates living in UAE, as local men (reportedly) prefer to travel abroad for sex.
+While no studies have been conducted on sex work in UAE, the demand for sex work may be driven by UAE's vibrant economy, open borders and tourism.
+Reportedly, the large majority of sex workers are foreign women, especially catering to the needs of foreign men, including expatriates living in UAE.
 Most sex work is arranged anonymously, using cell phones, with sex workers making home visits or working from rented apartments.

-While many female sex workers operate on a voluntary basis - on their own or in small groups of women - human trafficking by organised international crime rings also plays a role, with especially women from poor countries in Asia being trafficked for sex work.
-In this context, a special Human Trafficking Department has been created under the General Department of Human Rights of the Dubai Police, which reports approximately 50 cases of sex-work-related human trafficking per year.
+While many female sex workers operate on a voluntary basis - on their own or in small groups of women - human trafficking by organised international crime rings also do exist, with especially women from poor countries in Asia being trafficked for sex work.
+However, UAE has put great efforts to eliminate and prevent this trafficking.
+In this context, The UAE's official campaign against human trafficking has begun with the enactment of Federal Law 51 in 2006 and the establishment of the National Committee to Combat Human Trafficking in 2007.
+The results of the last years suggest that the government has made significant and rapid progress in a short time.
+Also, a Human Trafficking Crimes Control Centre in Dubai Police has been created to help in reducing the trafficking.